MohamedEssam71/OOP-Assignment-Problems/problem0.md

 ## Problem Description

 Write a program that reads in a sentence of up to 100 characters and outputs the sentence with spacing corrected and with letters corrected for capitalization.
-The program should compress multiple blanks into a single blank, start the sentence with an uppercase letter, and convert any other uppercase letters to lowercase.
-Line breaks should be treated as blanks.
-The sentence should end with a period, and there should be no other periods within the sentence.
+In other words, in the output sentence, all strings of two or more blanks should be compressed to a single blank.
+The sentence should start with an uppercase letter but should contain no other uppercase letters.
+Do not worry about proper names; if their first letters are changed to lowercase, that is acceptable.

+Treat a line break as if it were a blank, in the sense that a line break and any number of blanks are compressed to a single blank.
+Assume that the sentence ends with a period and contains no other periods.

 ## Input
 <pre> the         Answer     to   life,      the Universe,  and everything IS 42. </pre>